Cardi B Claps Back After Jermaine Dupri Calls Today's Female Rappers Strippers Rapping

 "Yeah, Jermaine Dupri's a dickhead.
 I get it," the follower tweeted.
 "But Cardi B is the LAST person that's allowed to respond because it literally is her."

 "It's literally not me," she fired back. "'Get Up 10,' 'I Like It,' 'Thru Your Phone,' 'Be Careful' and my mixtapes was not about my p---y.
 Soooo...stop it!
-And if bitches wanna rap about they p---y so what?
-Is the most powerful feature on a woman's body!
+And if bitches wanna rap about [their] p---y so what?
+[It's] the most powerful feature on a woman's body!
 It gives birth and s--t.
 It pays bills."

 In addition, she responded to a follower who commented on a snapshot of the tweet shared by Baller Alert.